Last Updated on

 Kred Gaeow Wreck

-Macro-lovers will appreciate the wide variety of macro life on display at the Ao Nang local islands.
+Macro-lovers will appreciate the wide variety of macro life on display at the Ao Nang local islands, some of the best macro diving in Krabi.
 Here are the most varieties of seahorses, nudibranchs, shrimp, and pipefish.
 It is also possible to spot bamboo sharks hiding in the rocks, and blue-spotted stingrays hiding in the sand.
 For experienced divers with approriate qualification, there is the chance to explore a wide variety of caves, caverns, and swim-throughs, some spanning through entire islands.
 Inside you can see spiny lobsters, banded sea snakes, pickhandle barracuda, and baby blue-spotted stingrays.

 The main feature at Koh Yawabon is a tunnel-sized swimthrough spanning the entire island.
 Qualified divers should make a point to visit.
 About 50m long, at a certain point you can actually surface to see brilliant cave formations inside the island.
 Underwater, the biggest attraction is that the tunnel serves as a nursery for baby blue spotted stingrays.
 At times they cover the sand completely no matter which direction you look.
 Also keep an eye out for meter-long pickhandle barracuda who use the cave as a hideout during the day, before hunting at night.
 Outside the cave, there are plenty of chances to see the macro life that the Ao Nang local islands are known for.
 Look for seahorses, pipefish, and nudibranchs.